Zaccco/Project-1/README.md

 * I confirmed that all text, navigation, images etc. is easy to understand and easily readable.

-* I confirmed that the form works as expected, except for the submit button, which I will mention in greater detail in the Bugs section.
+* I confirmed that the form works as expected, except for the submit button, which I will mention in greater detail in the Unsolved bugs section.

 ## Bugs